microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 2. To create the VM, you will need:

     - **Admin Username** and password/ssh key data which is an SSH RSA public key for your VM.

-    - **DNS Label Prefix** for the public IP which should be unique.
-Note that this will also be the name of your VM.

     - **WildFly Username** and password to enable the WildFly Admin Console and Deployment method.